walmartlabs/getting-started/README.md

 going to have to hack away a lot of bloat-ware just to get to the three lines you actually need.

+## E-Receipts

+Also supplied in this repo are some example anonymized e-receipts that you can play with as well as the UPC frequency counts.
+We are excited to see what you can come up with from this data.

+## Good luck!

 Best of luck, friends.
 Stay frosty!
 If you need help you can [contact us](https://developer.walmartlabs.com/contact) or hit us up on [the boards](https://developer.walmartlabs.com/forum).